Fall Maintenance Checks to Keep You Safe

 As the weather starts to change and we enter into the colder months and rainier season, it’s important tot make sure your tires are up to the task.
 Make sure that you don’t have any leaks or holes in your tires, or any nails sticking out anywhere.
 You should also make sure your tire tread is deep enough to keep your tires gripping the road and to keep you safe during your daily commute, even in the rainiest conditions.

-You can check your tread using the penny test.
+You can check your tread using the quarter test.

-Take a normal penny and insert it into the tire tread (Abe’s head pointing towards the center of the tire).
-If you can see Mr. President’s hair, it’s time to change out your tires, as your tread is too low and traction is near nothing.
+Take a normal quarter and insert it into the tire tread (Washington’s head pointing towards the center of the tire).
+If you can see Mr. Washington hair, it’s time to change out your tires, as your tread is too low and traction is near nothing.

 Keep in min that you’ll want to replace all four tires at once to prevent uneven wear and get the most out of your new tires.